20 Idioms that Describe Feelings

 Green with envy

-Meaning: feeling envious or jealous because you want to have something that someone else does.
+Meaning: feeling envious or jealous because you want to have something that someone else has.

 Simon was green with envy when he saw his colleague’s new Mercedes.